-Under some circumstances Note that requesting status reports for any single bundle might easily result in the generation of (1 + (2 (N -1))) status report bundles, where N is the number of nodes on the path from the bundle's source to its destination, inclusive.
-That That is, the requesting of status reports for large numbers of bundles could result in an unacceptable increase in the bundle traffic in the network.
+Under some circumstances Note that requesting status reports for any 1))) status report bundles, where N is the number of nodes on the path from the bundle's source to its destination, inclusive.
+That is, the requesting of status reports for large numbers of bundles could result in an unacceptable increase in the bundle traffic in the network.
 For this reason, the generation of status reports MUST be disabled by default and enabled only when the risk of excessive network traffic is deemed acceptable.